ooples/pine_script_docs/source/concepts/Other_timeframes_and_data.rst

 .. code-block:: text

+    request.security(symbol, timeframe, expression, gaps, lookahead, ignore_resolve_errors, currency) → series int/float/bool/color/string
-    request.security(symbol, timeframe, expression, gaps, lookahead, ignore_resolve_errors, currency) → series int/float/bool/color
+    request.security(symbol, timeframe, expression, gaps, lookahead, ignore_resolve_errors, currency) → series int[]/float[]/bool[]/color[]/string[]

 ``symbol``
    This is the ticker identifier of the symbol whose information is to be fetched.
-It is a "simple string" value and can be defined in multiple ways:
+It musst be of "simple string" type and can be defined in multiple ways:

-      - With a literal string containing either a simple ticker, such as ``"IBM"``, ``"700"``, ``"BTCUSD"`` or ``"EURUSD"``.
+      - With a literal string containing either a simple ticker like ``"IBM"`` or ``"EURUSD"``, or an exchange:symbol pair like ``"NYSE:IBM"`` or ``"OANDA:EURUSD"``.
-        When an exchange is not provided, ``"BATS"`` will be used as the default.
+        When an exchange is not provided, a default exchange will be used when it is possible.
-        While this will work for certain instruments, it will not work with all tickers.
-      - With a literal string include both the exchange (or data provider) and ticker information, such as ``"NYSE:IBM"``, ``"BATS:IBM"`` or ``"NASDAQ:AAPL"``.
+        You will obtain more reliable results by specifying the exchange.
       - Using the `syminfo.ticker <https://www.tradingview.com/pine-script-reference/v5/#var_syminfo{dot}ticker>`__ or
         `syminfo.tickerid <https://www.tradingview.com/pine-script-reference/v5/#var_syminfo{dot}tickerid>`__ built-in variables,
         which respectively return only the ticker or the exchange:ticker information of the chart's symbol.